 Whether your photos were lost from your computer’s internal drive, an external hard drive, or removable media like SD cards and USB flash drives, Disk Drill can help you get your image files back.

-Follow these easy steps to recover permanently deleted photos on Windows 10/11 using Disk Drill:
+Follow these steps to recover permanently deleted photos on Windows 10/11 using Disk Drill:

 - Download, install and launch Disk Drill for Windows.